Introduction to Archaeological Excavation Volume

 Finally, remember that excavation volume is only one part of archaeological effort.
 A small trench with complex stratigraphy may take longer than a larger trench with simple deposits.
 The calculator does not replace archaeological judgment; it supports it by making the physical scale of the dig easier to understand.

-The examples below give a quick sense of scale.
-They are not rules, but they help show how fast spoil volume increases as trench dimensions grow.
-Even modest changes in width or depth can have a large effect on labor and logistics.
+These sample trench sizes show how quickly archaeological spoil volume scales as dimensions increase.
+They are not rules, but they help show how fast spoil handling grows once width and depth are added to the equation.
+Even modest changes in dimensions can have a large effect on labor and logistics.

 These comparisons are especially useful when discussing alternative trench layouts with colleagues.
 A trench that looks only slightly larger on a sketch can represent a major increase in spoil handling once the depth is considered.
 That is why volume estimates are often more informative than plan dimensions alone.